We believe that everyone who works for Dr. Martens or wears our boots should be part of a community where they feel accepted and included.

 Our suppliers

-Our products are sourced from the United Kingdom, Vietnam, China, Thailand, Laos, Bangladesh, Japan, Portugal and Taiwan (as of April 2022).
 We believe it is important to develop long-term partnerships with our suppliers and have worked with many of them for more than a decade.
 Our supplier conferences promote an environment of trust and transparency, whilst building a deeper understanding of the issues faced by our suppliers.
-As a result of our partnership principles, we have not cancelled any orders (full or in part) during the coronavirus crisis and have continued to pay our suppliers in full, which reflects our belief in the importance of our supplier relationships.

-We have policies and procedures in place which our suppliers must adhere to.
-They set out our standards for the treatment of workers and conditions that suppliers should provide to workers making our products.
-These policies are embedded in our Master Supplier Agreements which are signed by our key suppliers and third-party distribution centres and include:
+We have policies and procedures in place that our suppliers must adhere to.
+They set out our expectations and standards for our supplier interactions.
+These policies are embedded in our Master Supplier Agreements which are signed by our key suppliers and third-party distribution centres.

 Our Supplier Code of Conduct sets out our expectations for the suppliers we work with across a number of principles.
 It is based on the Ethical Trade Initiative Base Code and conventions of the International Labour Organisation (ILO), such as no child labour or forced labour.
 This is our full Supplier Code of Conduct.